Community Voices: "I have to mix my daughter's TB pills with candy to persuade her to take them."

-Daw Thet Thet lives with her husband and two young children, a three-year-old daughter and baby son, in Hlaingtharya, a low-income suburb of Myanmar’s commercial capital, Yangon.
+Daw Thet Thet lives with her husband and two young daughters, a three-year-old and a baby of six months, in Hlaingtharya, a low-income suburb of Myanmar’s commercial capital, Yangon.
 A few months ago, Daw Thet Thet’s husband, a motorbike taxi driver, started coughing and having fever.
 Concerned about costs, they delayed seeking health care until the situation became serious.

 “We decided to go and see the doctor when he couldn’t work because of the fever.
 He was diagnosed with tuberculosis.”
 Daw Thet Thet says.

 Myanmar is among the 30 countries in the world with the highest burden of tuberculosis (TB), TB and HIV coinfection (TB/HIV) and multidrug-resistant TB (MDR-TB).
 In 2017, there were an estimated 191,000 new TB infections in Myanmar, including an estimated 14,000 cases of MDR-TB, and close to 32,000 deaths attributed to TB or TB/HIV coinfection.
 Yangon Region is particularly severely affected, with one in every six TB cases and more than half of the MDR-TB occurring there in 2016.